AntL4b/anthill-framework/README.md

 });
 ```

-Ex: The following code will enable caching and require that an "Authorization" header is provided for each of the controller handlers.
+Ex: The following code will enable caching and require that an `Authorization` header is provided for each of the controller handlers.
 The second handler configuration will override the caching configuration to apply a shorter TTL.

 ```ts